Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

   scheduler:
 ```

-You can further configure kube-scheduler using the `extraArgs` field.
-This YAML map creates runtime flags that are passed directly to the kube-scheduler process.
+You can further configure kube-scheduler using the `extraArgs` field to define flags.
+This field accepts a list of key-value pairs, which are passed directly to the kube-scheduler process at runtime.